 The primary index deteriorates performance only if the distribution is skewed.
 No maintenance is needed.

-The primary index does not need its own data structure since it simply distributes the rows according to a hashing algorithm.
+The primary index does not need its data structure since it simply distributes the rows according to a hashing algorithm.

-The secondary index is stored in a sub table.
+The secondary index is stored in a sub-table.

-For a non-unique secondary index, the rows can be sorted by the rowhash or by value (INTEGER datatype only).
+For a non-unique secondary index, the rows can be sorted by the rowhash or value (INTEGER datatype only).
 The unique secondary index can only be sorted by rowhash.